2022 Carolina Panthers season: Week 2: at New York Giants

-This was head coach Matt Rhule's first return to MetLife Stadium in 10 years, as he had previously served as the Giants' asst. offensive line coach under then-head coach Tom Coughlin in 2012, a season after the Giants won their 4th Super Bowl title.
+This was head coach Matt Rhule's first return to MetLife Stadium in 10 years, as he had previously served as the Giants' assistant offensive line coach under then-head coach Tom Coughlin in 2012, a season after the Giants won their 4th Super Bowl title.
 Things started poorly for the Panthers when, during kick-off, Chuba Hubbard fumbled the ball, and it was recovered by the New York Giants.
 New York ended up scoring a field goal on the ensuing drive.
 When Carolina got the ball back, they would fumble again and the Giants scored another field goal.
-In the second quarter, Eddy Piñeiro scores two field goals for the Panthers, tying the game.
-Baker Mayfield makes a complete pass to D. J. Moore in the third for a touchdown.
-The Giants answered back with a Daniel Bellinger touch down, tying the game at 13-13 going into the 4th quarter.
-The Panthers only scored three points in the fourth, while New York scored 6, giving the Giants a 19-16 win, dropping the Panthers to an 0–2 record.
+In the second quarter, Eddy Piñeiro scored two field goals for the Panthers, tying the game.
+Baker Mayfield made a complete pass to D. J. Moore in the third for a touchdown.
+The Giants answered back with a Daniel Bellinger touch down, tying the game at 13–13 going into the 4th quarter.
+The Panthers only scored three points in the fourth, while New York scored 6, giving the Giants a 19–16 win, dropping the Panthers to an 0–2 record.

 Week 3: vs. New Orleans Saints

 The game started off well for Carolina in the first quarter when New Orleans fumbled the ball.
 Marquis Haynes recovered it and scored a fumble recovery touchdown for the Panthers.
 Carolina led by thirteen points at the half after Eddy Piñeiro kicked two field goals in the second quarter.
 Early in the fourth, Mark Ingram scores a touchdown for the Saints, giving them their first points of the game.
 Baker Mayfield completes a 67-yard pass to Laviska Shenault for a touchdown.
 They tried for a two-point conversion, but it failed.
 With 8:19 to go into the game, Piñeiro kicked another field goal for Carolina.
-With 2:22 remaining, Marquez Callaway scores a touchdown for the Saints, though it wasn't enough.
-Carolina defeated New Orleans 22–14, snapping a 9 game losing streak and improving to 1–2.
+With 2:22 remaining, Marquez Callaway scores a touchdown for the Saints, though it was not enough.
+Carolina defeated New Orleans 22–14, snapping a 9-game losing streak and improving to 1–2.